mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/select_menu.rst

     Invert Selection
         Inverts the selection.
 Shortcut :kbd:`Ctrl + Shift + I`

+    Edit Selection
+        When a selection is active, this will switch the active layer to the global selection mask, and the active tool to the appropriate tool for editing the selection depending on whether it's :ref:`vector <shape_selection_tool>` or :ref:`raster <freehand_brush_tool>`.

     Convert to Vector Selection
         This converts a raster selection to a vector selection.
 Any layers of transparency there might have been are removed.